viraptor/reverse-interview/README.md

 - How quickly can you setup a new local test environment for the product? (minutes / hours / days)
 - How quickly can you respond to security issues in the code or dependencies?
 - Are all developers allowed to have local admin access of their computers?
+- Do you follow ["12-factor app"](https://12factor.net/) methodology?
+- Are developers expected to participate in process of software architecture design?

 # The Team

 - How is the work organised?
+Do you use any issue tracking system like JIRA / Trello?
 - How does the intra/inter-team communication typically work?
 - How are differences of opinions resolved?
 - Who sets the priorities / schedule?